Isa2008/imageboard/README.md

 * Node.js
 * Vue.js
 * AWS
-* SQL
-* Postgres:
+* SQL and Postgres:

-       * Including a database with two tables:
+       Including a database with two tables:
               * Uploading images with title, description and username
               * Posting comments with username